Explore the Coffee of Europe

 Switzerland

-Switzerland is one of the countries where coffee consumption rate is the highest.
-The Swiss people create a variety of recipes and way to make coffee taste sweeter than ever before.
+The Swiss people create a variety of recipes and ways to make coffee taste sweeter than ever before.
 It comes in flavours such as Café crème, Café mélange and Schale.

 Italy

-Coffee is thought to have originated in Ethopia, Italy.
-This country is famous for its coffee culture and Italians are appreciated worldwide for their talented coffee-makers.
+Coffee is thought to have originated in Ethiopia, Italy.
 In Italy, if you enjoy your coffee standing up, it is much cheaper than if you had enjoyed it sitting at a table.